Koha-Community/kohadocs/source/administration.rst

    -  If this library has a specific `MARC organization code <http://www.loc.gov/marc/organizations/orgshome.html>`_, you can enter it   here.
 If left blank, the code entered in the :ref:`MARCOrgCode` preference will be used for this library.

-   -  Finally, if you have any notes you can put them here.
+   -  If you have any notes you can put them here.
 These will not show in the OPAC

+   -  Finally, you can choose whether the library will display as an available pickup location for holds

     **Note**

     Of the fields listed, only 'Library code' and 'Name' are required